gianni-rosato/svt-av1-psy/Docs/svt-av1-encoder-design.md

 in the diagram, the empty object path begins when an empty object from the empty object FIFO is assigned to one of N producer processes.
 The producer process fills the empty object with data and control information and queues the now full object onto the full object FIFO.
-In a manner similar to that of the empty object path, the full object path begins when a full object from the full object FIFO is assigned to one of M consumer processes.
+In a similar manner, the full object path begins when a full object from the full object FIFO is assigned to one of M consumer processes.
 The consumer process uses the information in the full object and completes the data path by queuing the now empty object back onto the original empty object FIFO.
 To better